Vietnam.vn - Nền tảng quảng bá Việt Nam

 Honda and Nissan, Japan’s second and third largest automakers, will join forces with Mitsubishi to compete with other giants.
 Honda and Nissan announced a comprehensive cooperation agreement in March focused on developing electric vehicles.
 With Mitsubishi joining, the alliance’s total global sales are expected to reach 8.35 million vehicles in the fiscal year ending in March.

-The formation of the Honda-Nissan-Mitsubishi alliance will split Japanese automakers into two major forces.
-The other faction, led by Toyota, is joining forces with Daihatsu, Suzuki, Subaru, Mazda and Hino Motors, bringing the group's total sales to 16 million vehicles.
+The formation of the Honda-Nissan-Mitsubishi alliance will split Japanese automakers into two major groups.
+The other, led by Toyota, is joining forces with Daihatsu, Suzuki, Subaru, Mazda and Hino Motors, bringing the group's total sales to 16 million vehicles.

 The alliance is seen as a strategic solution for Japanese automakers to cut costs and strengthen their position in an increasingly competitive market.
 In particular, in the context of the ongoing transition from internal combustion engine vehicles to electric vehicles, Japanese automakers are showing signs of falling behind due to the rise of new "giants" such as Tesla and BYD.